 Get your copy

-If you like my map and would like to have a copy hanged on your wall or as a digital high-res version feel free to contact me to discuss the possibilities (e.g. I can change colors of the map).
+If you like my map and would like to have a copy as a digital high-res version for you to print out head over to my Etsy Shop or contact me to discuss the possibilities (e.g. I can change colors of the map).

 What do you think about the One World Map?
 Do you like the concept?
 Do you want to know more about how I created it?
 Then leave a comment and I will come back to you asap!